Opentrons/Protocols/protocols/nucleic_acid_purification_with_magnetic_beads/README.md

     * Nucleic Acid Purification

 ## Description
-With this protocol, you can perform high-quality nucleic acid purifcations using magnetic beads and the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck?_ga=2.120183432.1039841802.1542049668-403439593.1535387376).
-This setup yields high quality PCR product and other nucleic acids without the use of centrifugation or vacuum separation.
-You can also use this for NGS library cleanup steps.
+With this protocol you can perform high-quality nucleic acid purifcations using magnetic beads and the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck?_ga=2.120183432.1039841802.1542049668-403439593.1535387376).
+This protocol contains many parameters to customize protocols for many diferent magnetic bead and nucleic acid types.

-While we have reagent recommendations in the **Materials Neeeded** section below, you can use any magnetic beads you prefer.
+While we have reagent recommendations in the **Materials Neeeded** section below, you can use any magnetic beads you prefer with this protocol.
 For more detailed information on how to use this protocol, please see our [Technical Note](https://s3.amazonaws.com/opentrons-protocol-library-website/Technical+Notes/Nucleic+Acid+Purification+with+Magnetic+Module+OT2+Technical+Note.pdf).

 ---